TV Advertising – The complete guide

 How can we help?Contact us

 The first thing we do is sit down with you and work out what you want to achieve from your advert.
-If you’re a new brand you might want to raise awareness that you exist and say what sets you apart.
+If you’re a new brand or perhaps a good cause you might want to raise awareness that you exist and say what sets you apart.
 You may have a special offer you want to promote or you may want to attract new customers or get them to switch to your brand from a rival.
 If you’ve done print or digital advertising before you’ll have a handle on the briefing process which helps immensely, putting together a creative brief that encapsulates all your needs and some insight into your brand really is half the battle.

 Whether you’re fighting for position with an established name or you’ve invented an entirely new category being a challenger brand is an exciting ride.
 Building a TV advertising strategy for a challenger brand allows you more flexibility, you get the chance to be irreverent, funny or a little bit cheeky.
 The chances are many of the viewers are seeing your brand for the first time so making an impact counts.
 Having a marketing message that differentiates you from the incumbent and paints your brand as the new refreshing alternative does wonders for your sales – ask Innocent Smoothies, Toast produced their first ever TV advert launching them to global stardom.